When you buy your first home on or after 1 July 2017, you may be eligible for an exemption or concession from duty.

 What if I am a pensioner?

 Eligible Commonwealth concession card holders may be eligible for an exemption or concession from duty when they purchase a home.
-These are identified concession cards issued by the Department of Human Services (DHS) or the Department of Veterans’ Affairs (DVA).
+These are identified concession cards issued by Services Australia (formerly the Department of Human Services) or the Department of Veterans’ Affairs (DVA).

 The pensioner duty exemption or concession is a once-only: